 Hang multiple bags on this handy black hanger which you can hang in your closet.
 It saves spaces and will keep your purses organized.
-The cubicle will also keep your handbags visible and organized.
-You can place it your upper closet shelf, or on the closet floor; or display it as its own piece of furniture.
+A cubicle will also keep your handbags visible and organized.
+You can place it on the closet floor or display it as its own piece of furniture.
 Organize your handbags by color for an impressive display which will help you easily grab the color that you need.

 Take Advantage of The Space Under Your Bed

 We have all found that even when we go through our closet space with the intention of weeding out the items that we no longer wear or are out of style, there is still only so much we can get rid of.
 The first step is to figure out what you want to keep and what you want to toss.
 Organize three different piles which should consist of:

 Keep - items that you love, fit great and are still in style.

 Maybe - items that you love but you’re not sure if they’ll still be in style next season; or maybe there’s a small rip but you don’t know if you’ll have the time to fix it or get it to your seamstress.

 No - items that you’re 100% sure you’ll no longer wear and rather than trashing them, sell or donate them to one of the many thrift stores in Los Angeles.